 Like any good pastry, jammers—biscuits with a jam bursting from their centers—are irresistible warm from the oven.
-Remember, the higher the quality of jam, the better the jammer.
+Remember, the better the quality of jam, the better the jammer.
 I recommend preparing the ingredients the night before.
 When you bite into one of these warm jam-filled biscuits first thing the next morning, you’ll consider the time well spent.–Piper Davis

-Grand Central Bakery Jammers Recipe
+Grand Central Bakery Jammers

 - Quick Glance

 - 4 cups (1 pound, 4 ounces) all-purpose flour